Presidency of James Buchanan: Judicial appointments

+Domestic affairs

-Dred Scott case
+Debate over slavery and Dred Scott case

 In the aftermath of the Mexican–American War, a new debate had arisen over the status of slavery in the western territories.
 While abolitionism had not emerged as a strong force, many Northerners saw slavery as a moral blight and opposed the extension of slavery into the territories.
 Many Southerners, meanwhile, were deeply offended by the moral assault on the institution of slavery and feared that an attack on slavery in the territories could lead to an attack on slavery in the South.
 The Compromise of 1850 had temporarily defused the situation, but every Northern defiance of the Fugitive Slave Act (passed as part of the compromise) inflamed tensions in the South.
 The 1852 publication of Uncle Tom's Cabin further divided opinion.
 In 1854, the Kansas–Nebraska Act repealed the Missouri Compromise, which had excluded slavery from territories north of the 36°30′ parallel.
 Each new state would instead decide upon the status of slavery under the concept of popular sovereignty.
 The bill was very unpopular in the North, and its passage contributed to the collapse of the Whig Party and the rise of the Republican Party, which consisted almost entirely of Northerners opposed to the expansion of slavery into the territories.
 Though few Republicans sought to abolish slavery in the South, Southerners saw the very existence of the Republican Party as an affront, and the Republicans made little effort to appeal to the South with any of their other policies, such as support for high tariffs and federally-funded internal improvements.